Last updated on .

 National Palace

-The 5-story French Neoclassical building has 2,455 square meters of floor space and a total of 28 offices.
-It’s currently occupied by the Sectional Council of the Judiciary (Consejo Seccional de la Judicatura), the Administrative Court of Valle del Cauca (Tribunal Administrativo del Valle del Cauca) and the Superior Court of Cali (Tribunal Superior de Cali).
+The five-story French Neoclassical building has about 2,455 square meters of floor space and contains 28 offices.
+It’s currently occupied by the Sectional Council of the Judiciary (Consejo Seccional de la Judicatura), the Administrative Court of Valle del Cauca (Tribunal Administrativo del Valle del Cauca), and the Superior Court of Cali (Tribunal Superior de Cali).

 National Palace